Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws: Acknowledgment

 \section{Acknowledgment}

-The work of S. Chu was supported in part by the DFG (German Research Foundation) through HE5386/19-3, 27-1.
+The work of S. Chu was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - SPP 2410 Hyperbolic Balance Laws in Fluid Mechanics: Complexity, Scales, Randomness (CoScaRa) within the Project(s) HE5386/26-1 (Numerische Verfahren f\"ur gekoppelte Mehrskalenprobleme,525842915) and (Zuf\"allige kompressible Euler Gleichungen: Numerik und ihre Analysis, 525853336) HE5386/27-1, and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - SPP 2183: Eigenschaftsgeregelte Umformprozesse with the Project(s) HE5386/19-2,19-3 Entwicklung eines flexiblen isothermen Reckschmiedeprozesses f\"ur die eigenschaftsgeregelte Herstellung von Turbinenschaufeln aus Hochtemperaturwerkstoffen (424334423).
 The work of A. Kurganov was supported in part by NSFC grants 12171226 and W2431004.
 The work of B.-S. Wang was supported in part by NSFC grant 12301530 and the startup funding provided by the Ocean University of China.